 Every sex abuse scandal in history, like the one at Penn State, screams out three things.
 First, that we are sexual beings; second, that we are broken sexual beings; and third, that there is a longing for things to be made right.

 Sexual abuse is a horrible thing.
 It leaves a trail of tornado like damage in its path.
 It causes young people to never want to trust anyone in authority again.
-It leaves deep scars of endless chlamydia testing that people often carry with them all their lives.
+It leaves deep scars that people often carry with them all their lives.

 In the last two weeks we’ve heard about the growing sex abuse allegations at Penn State, the Citadel, and Syracuse.
 This time the story does not involve clergy or teachers, but athletic coaches.
 First it involved news of a Penn State football coach abusing a boy.
 Then he was accused of 40 counts of sexually abusing boys over a period of more than ten years.
 Now stories of other coaches at other schools are coming out.